ThalesQwerty/morphchat-demo-page/README.md

     function: (args) => {
         // Integrate with your shopping cart system cart.addItem(args.productId, args.quantity || 1);

-        return `Added ${args.quantity || 1} item(s) to your cart!`;
+        // This feedback is used by the LLM to produce an answer to the user return `Added ${args.quantity || 1} item(s) to your cart!`;
     },
 });